 I had assumed that Samsung Pay was essentially identical to Apple Pay and Google Wallet.
 That is, I assumed that it used the NFC antenna to transmit a short range radio signal into the point-of-sale terminal-or perhaps a Bluetooth or WiFi signal.
 After all, the three technologies are all built into my new phone.
 Even my 3 year old Galaxy S4 has these three technologies.

 But one thing puzzled me.
 At a local, all-night pizza shop, the POS system was at least 15 years old.
 It was an early Veriphone terminal with no chip reader, no internet capabilities and an ancient RS-232 cable connecting it to the cash register.
 It seemed unlikely that NFC or Bluetooth was available for such a relic, even as an aftermaket upgrade.
 The shop owner agreed that I would have to reach for a real credit card.
 Perhaps they would update to an ipad pos system eventually, but not there and then.

 Of course, this bothered me, because it was now less than 70 minutes to midnight.
 I had just purchased a shiny, new phone and the incentive for trying Samsung Pay was about to expire.
-How many retailers or restaurants are are open on a weekend at midnight?
-And how many would have a the new payment gear on premises?
+How many retailers or restaurants are open on a weekend at midnight?
+And how many would have the new payment gear on premises?

 Amazingly, when I placed my phone on the old card card reader at the pizza shop, both my phone and the cash register confirmed that I had just paid.
 I even received an instant message from American Express with a receipt for the pizza!
 (What?!!).
 I had seen the TV commercial starring Hannibal Buress even before I bought my new phone, but the main point-that Samsung Pay does not require new equipment nor even a tech savvy merchant-had apparently sailed over my head.